 Solution: Tire Refill

 It is important not to underfill or overfill your air pressure, as these are both common causes of flat tires.
 For a safe and effective tire refill, you can use a gauge or visit an expert.
 You might even be able to score a free tire refill when you bring your vehicle in for a different service.
 For example, tire pressure cadence often aligns with your needed oil changes.
-If you get your oil changes at Chapel Hill Tire, our experts include a tire pressure check and a NitroFill™ tire refill (as well as some other perks) with each oil change.
+If you get your oil changes at Chapel Hill Tire, our experts include a tire pressure check with each oil change.

 Tire Pressure Problem: Temperatures Changes